-Program Continue/Modify/Delete Small scale and community energy generation systems Degravaihilitu DDC Action 5.3b Consult with service providers and municipalities to investigate feasibility of the usage of reclaimed water systems, where appropriate, for non-drinking water purposes, such as landscape irrigation and toilet flushing.
+Program Continue/Modify/Delete Small scale and community energy generation systems Action 5.3b Consult with service providers and municipalities to investigate feasibility of the usage of reclaimed water systems, where appropriate, for non-drinking water purposes, such as landscape irrigation and toilet flushing.
 Responsibility: PBS Time frame: Ongoing The County did not consult with service providers and municipalities to investigate feasibility of using reclaimed water systems for non-drinking water purposes.
 The County does support the Purple-Pipe Project or the purple pipe to AG Lands program.
-(Purple Pipe is used to identify recycled, non potable water, which is why "Purple Pipe" it is used in the names of many related initiatives.)
+(Purple Pipe is used to identify recycled, non-potable water, which is why "Purple Pipe" it is used in the names of many related initiatives.)
 The County does not plan to proactively meet with services providers on this issue due to other staff commitments.
 This Action will not be continued.
 Action 5.4a Assist residents with lowering their utility costs by advertising utility assistance, home weatherization, energy and water conservation, and green building services on the Housing Resources website.
 Responsibility: PBS Time frame: Initial The County Community Development Commission (CDC) advertises utility assistance, home weatherization, energy and water conservation, and green building services on the Housing Resources website to assist residents with lowering their utility costs.
 This Action will be continued.

-Program Continue/Modify/Delete Action 5.4b Assist Responsibility: PBS This Action will be continued. developers and housing development agencies in incorporating green building, energy conservation, and alternative energy generation into their projects by providing information about resources and links to local organizations such as local renewable energy system designers and installers, rebates, energy-rating systems, and funding on the Housing Resources website.
-Time frame: Ongoing Action 5.4c Promote energy and water conservation education programs that address steps to energy and water efficiency, benefits of weatherization and weatherization assistance Responsibility: PBS, WA, partner agencies Time frame: Ongoing The County refers developers and residents to the Russian River Watershed Association (RRWA) Trainings and Workshops on water efficiency landscaping, etc. This Action will be combined with Action 5.4a.
+Program Continue/Modify/Delete Action 5.4b Assist developers and housing development agencies in incorporating green building, energy conservation, and alternative energy generation into their projects by providing information about resources and links to local organizations such as local renewable energy system designers and installers, rebates, energyrating systems, and funding on the Housing Resources website.
+Responsibility: PBS Time frame: Ongoing This Action will be continued.
+Action 5.4c Promote energy and water conservation education programs that address steps to energy and water efficiency, benefits of weatherization and weatherization assistance Responsibility: PBS, WA, Partner Agencies Time frame: Ongoing The County refers developers and residents to the Russian River Watershed Association (RRWA) Trainings and Workshops on water efficiency landscaping, etc. This Action will be combined with Action 5.4a.

 Program Continue/Modify/Delete programs, information of onsite renewable energy generation technologies and financing options by advertising benefits and local conservation services, programs and workshops on the Housing Resources website.
+Goal 6 - Pursue a variety of fu unding sources to assist th ne county and identify partners to complete the actions in the Housing Element.
 Action 6.1a Support funding applications, when requested by service districts, for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
 Provide Responsibility: PBS Time frame: Annually/Ongoing The County supports funding applications by service agencies for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
 It is currently supporting Boonville and Redwood Valley.
 This Action will be continued.